-Enter two integers into the calculator below to determine the greatest common divisor between the two numbers, also known as the greatest common factor.
+Enter two integers into the calculator to determine the greatest common divisor between the two numbers, also known as the greatest common factor.

 The greatest common divisor, also known as GCD for short, is a term used in mathematics to describe the greatest positive integer that can divide two numbers and result in two more integers.
 In other words, the greatest integer that results in a non-partial number when dividing two numbers by that integer.